vpinball/pinmame/docs/dmd.md

 |/CRTCCS         |N.C.           |Q |Internal Clock/2                                           |
 |CA0 from 6845   |/PCLOCK        |IO|                                                           |
 |CA13 from 6845  |CLATCH         |IO|Derived from HSYNC                                         |

+## Capcom

+Precise signal recordings are available from [PPUC DMD reader project](https://github.com/PPUC/dmdreader/tree/ppuc/logicanalyzer).
+They show that each row is rasterized once per frame, hence the PWM pattern is formed by a group of frames like WPC or GTS3.
+Unlike WPC or GTS3, the
+CPU is not the only one in charge of PWM pattern generation: a custom chip (U16) is in charge of the rasterization which is done by reading 2 bits per dot and generating 3 frames from these.
+These 3 frames would lead to 4 shades (0/33/66/100) but the CPU may also dynamically toggles pages leading to more complex PWM patterns and hence more perceived shades.

+The U16 always rasterizes 256 dots per row, even if the DMD is only 128 dots wide.
+The extra dots are simply not processed by the display.

 ## Stern SAM